 This menu can be touchscreen, and if you accidentally touch and click down and “Delete all,” and are tired and press ok without thinking, you are essentially formatting your card.
 It’s just right there, that easy to do.
 I’ve done it once already by accident when not paying attention and it was not good.

-This is also a strange inconsistency in the design language of the camera.
+This is also a strange inconsistency in the camera’s design language.
 They have multiple ways of formatting your card, in the menu, on the quick menu, or on this playback screen, but then you can’t customize your top right buttons through the menu, only by pressing and holding.

 12. Leica M11 Gives GPS Information While Not Having GPS – FIXED

-The Leica M11 sets the EXIF data with a null GPS location so all your photos are tagged with coordinances linking to NULL Island.
+The Leica M11 sets the EXIF data with a null GPS location, so all your photos are tagged with coordinates linked to NULL Island.

-Update: Can be fixed in Firmware 1.6.
-Now you can connect the camera to your phone and have it stay connected and it will populate the location data of each photo.
-Part of this latest update was introducing Bluetooth connection and power-saving connection options with the Leica Photos app, which actually works very well.
+Update: This can be fixed in Firmware 1.6.
+Now, you can connect the camera to your phone and have it stay connected, populating the location data of each photo.
+This latest update also introduced Bluetooth connection and power-saving connection options with the Leica Photos app, which actually works very well.

 13. Photometry Settings Don’t Work Well

-The camera can use center-weighted, multi-weighted, spot-weighted, or highlight-weighted.
+The camera can be center-weighted, multi-weighted, spot-weighted, or highlight-weighted.
 I can’t see any major difference between any of them except Spot.

 Center, Multi, and Highlight weighted all seem to perform almost exactly the same as far as I can tell, and they all seem to be mostly working as a Highlight Weighted focus meter, but then sometimes it doesn’t.
 There seems to be some inconsistency here for me.